-Table 1 shows a breakdown of aircraft operations in the three-month period February 2021 to April 2021.
+Table 1 shows a breakdown of aircraft operations in the three-month period November 2021 to January 2022.

-Table 2 shows that there were on average 283 aircraft operations that occurred per day (24-hour period), 24 of these were at night-time.
+Table 2 shows that there were on average 209 aircraft operations that occurred per day (24-hour period), 23 of these were at night-time.

-The average daily aircraft operations generally ranged between 450 - 550 movements per day prior to the COVID-19 pandemic.
+The average daily aircraft operations generally ranged between 450 - 550 movements per day prior to the COVID-19 pandemic, with around 50 - 60 of those at night-time.